didx-xyz/aries-cloudapi-dotnet/README.md

 ```

 ## Usage
 To communicate with the Aries Cloud APIM, a client-proxy must first be created via the `AriesCloudClientFactory` class.

+This is provided by the Dependency Injection.

-It provides the following methods to create clients for the respective context:
+It provides the following methods to create clients for the respective contexts:

 - CreateTenantClient(string tenantId)
 _creates a client for the specified tenantId_